gdherbert/DataPillager/README.md

 Some of the useful features include:
 * Can download child services, just supply the parent URL.
-* Handles super long service names.
+* Handles super long service names by clipping them to fit Windows limitations.
-* Outputs a text file containing service data for metadata purposes
+* Option to output a text file containing service data for metadata purposes.
 * Will try to create the output workspace (folder or filegeodatabase) if it doesn't exist
+* Option to create an empty schema if no data in source.
+* Can download attachments and recreate them in the result.
+As it downloads the files first it is recommended you select the option to clean these up to save space.

 *Notes*
-* Does not download map services that do not have a json feature representation.
+* Does not download map services that do not have a json feature representation (e.g. MapServer).
 * Does not download tables.
-* Downloading to a filegeodatabase or enterprise geodatabase is recommended over a folder to maintain field names etc.
+* Downloading to a filegeodatabase or enterprise geodatabase is recommended over a folder to maintain field names etc. GlobalIDs are maintained by default, but only for FGDB/SDE output.
 * The ArcGIS Desktop version generates a layer file from the service symbology.
-This is not yet implemented in the Pro version.
+The Pro version will not implement this.

 ## How to use  ##
 * Clone the repo or download the zip file for the release you want.
 If in doubt download the latest zip from the main branch.